-Your Letter of Recommendation should be no more than three pages, have one-inch margins on all sides, be single or double spaced and use either Arial or Times New Roman font that is no smaller than 12 point.
-Please save your signed letter as a PDF file and send your completed Letter of Recommendation to Kiyoko Simmons (NISF@unm.edu) by January 23.
+Your Letter of Recommendation should be no more than two pages, have one-inch margins on all sides, be single spaced and use 12-point font.
+Please save your signed letter as a PDF file and send your completed Letter of Recommendation to Kiyoko Simmons by January 22, 2024.
 UNM’s Goldwater Campus Representative is now responsible for uploading all nomination materials.

 Writing Recommendation Letters by Joe Schall

 The Goldwater Scholarship awards sophomore and junior students up to a maximum of $7500 annually for tuition, books, fees, and room and board.
 Because the scholarship assists those pursuing a research career in mathematics, the natural sciences, and engineering, your letter must provide specific examples of the student's potential and research abilities in these fields.
 The essay that students write as part of their application is instructive here: They must describe an issue or problem associated with their field or describe an ongoing or intended research project.
 This shows that the committee is most interested in how a student can excel in a research environment, or work as part of a design team, or contribute to the understanding of a technical problem.
 Write your letter with these attributes in mind.

 The criteria you should address in a Goldwater Scholarship recommendation letter include:

 - potential and intent for a career in mathematics, the natural sciences, or those engineering disciplines that contribute significantly to technological advances;